dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

-# Episode 2: Modules, Logging, Crafting Framework Recipes
+# Section 2: Modules, Logging, Crafting Framework Recipes

 Welcome back, today we're gonna learn about modules, logging, function arguments, lists, Crafting Framework recipes, and we are going to test our script in game.